 Feeding our ring tailed lemurs is one of the morning highlights while the talk is taking place with the zoo visitors.
 Usually the lemurs will use you as a jumping platform and often they will take food out of their feed tray while you are holding this as they sit on or next to you.
 We always try to take in small leafy twigs for them to eat the leaves from so you can be as close and safe as possible.

-The onto meeting our reindeer.
+The onto meeting our alpaca.
 Very steady and stately these guys will often feed from their mid-day feed bowls as you present them with lunch!
 Depending on their frame of mind they also often enjoy a stroke, tickle and scratch!

 Finally, in the morning you get introduced to the Zoo's educational contact animals if there is enough time as you have to get dinner in before 1.25pm in time to go down with one of the keepers for the cheetah feed and talk.